Ambien Addiction Treatment Center in Rome, GA

 - Group Therapy

-Fairland Recovery Center offers an inpatient treatment program in the form of sober living, which means living housing provided by our treatment center.
-Residential treatment can be used as a bridge back to independent living.
+Fairland Recovery Center offers inpatient treatment in the form of sober living, which means living housing provided by our treatment center.
+This is an excellent bridge between recovery and lifelong sobriety, though clients are not monitored 24/7 like in a traditional inpatient facility.

 Medications and Medical Supervision

-Your team may use medications to help treat substance abuse.
+At Fairland Recovery Center, your team may use medications to help treat substance abuse.
 These can ease withdrawal symptoms and cravings.
-Some meds help with sleep without being addictive.
+Some meds help with sleep without being addictive, allowing you to replace Ambien in your daily routine if sleep problems persist.

 Common medications include: